twisted/twisted/docs/web/howto/using-twistedweb.rst

-:api:`twisted.web.proxy.Proxy <Proxy>` inherits
+:py:class:`Proxy <twisted.web.proxy.Proxy>` inherits
-from :api:`twisted.web.http.HTTPChannel <http.HTTPChannel>` .
+from :py:class:`http.HTTPChannel <twisted.web.http.HTTPChannel>` .
 Each client
-request to the proxy generates a :api:`twisted.web.proxy.ProxyRequest <ProxyRequest>` from the proxy to the destination server on behalf of the client. ``ProxyRequest`` uses a :api:`twisted.web.proxy.ProxyClientFactory <ProxyClientFactory>` to create an instance of the :api:`twisted.web.proxy.ProxyClient <ProxyClient>` protocol for the connection. ``ProxyClient`` inherits from :api:`twisted.web.http.HTTPClient <http.HTTPClient>` .
+request to the proxy generates a :py:class:`ProxyRequest <twisted.web.proxy.ProxyRequest>` from the proxy to the destination server on behalf of the client. ``ProxyRequest`` uses a :py:class:`ProxyClientFactory <twisted.web.proxy.ProxyClientFactory>` to create an instance of the :py:class:`ProxyClient <twisted.web.proxy.ProxyClient>` protocol for the connection. ``ProxyClient`` inherits from :py:class:`http.HTTPClient <twisted.web.http.HTTPClient>` .
 Subclass ``ProxyRequest`` to customize the way requests are processed or logged.